destrex271/destrex271/README.md

 <h3>Lets talk Business now 😎 </h3>

-- 👨🏽‍💻 I’m currently working on My own Personal Tech Blog
+- 👨🏽‍💻 I’m currently trying to find some cool opensource projects to contribute to.
-- 🌱 I'm Currently studying the basics of Backend Web Development.
+- 🌱 I'm Currently studying the programming language Rust.
-- 🤝 I'm looking for help with Django REST Framework.
+- 🤝 I'm looking for some new and intresting topics to develope some cool projects in.
-- 👀 I'm currently looking for people interested in collaborating on projects concerning Web Development.
+- 👀 I'm currently looking for people interested in collaborating on projects concerning Systems Engineering.
 - ⚡️ Well, I'm also a Music Producer 😎

 <!-- Tech Stacks -->